-German Easter Bread Tradition and Symbolism
+Easter Bread Tradition

-The German easter bread is traditionally made with sweet yeast dough and is used to break the fast after Lent.
+In Germany, Easter bread is traditionally made with sweet yeast dough and is used to break the fast after Lent.
 [Das Osterbrot und seine Symbolik]

 Easter bread in German is called “Osterbrot”.
 "Ostern" is the word for Easter in German.
 "Brot" is the word for bread.
 However, there are several different shapes for the bread.
 Each shape has a different name.